Skip to main content

 Management of Patients With COVID-19 Who Are Immunocompromised

-• The Panel recommends consulting with the appropriate specialists when making decisions about stopping or adjusting the doses of immunosuppressive drugs in patients with COVID-19 (BIII).
+• Clinicians should consult with the appropriate specialists when making decisions about stopping or adjusting the doses of immunosuppressive drugs in patients with COVID-19.

-• When selecting treatments for COVID-19, clinicians should consider factors such as the underlying disease; the specific immunosuppressants being used; the potential for drug-drug interactions, overlapping toxicities, and secondary infections; and the severity of COVID-19.
+• When selecting treatments for COVID-19, clinicians should consider factors such as the underlying disease; the specific immunosuppressants being used; the severity of COVID-19; and the potential for drug-drug interactions, overlapping toxicities, and secondary infections.

 • For nonhospitalized patients with mild to moderate COVID-19 who are immunocompromised, the Panel recommends prompt treatment with antiviral drugs at the doses and durations recommended for the general population (AIII).
 For more information, see Therapeutic Management of Nonhospitalized Adults With COVID-19.